TheRainbowPhoenix/ruins-explorer/cpgame/README.md

 REAL PRIO:
 - Test the GameMap with many dialogs, ensure they works.
 If not, make a better lifecycle or smth to be less dependant on the dialogs dependency hell.

+BUG:
+ClassProxy make the gint module deleted, which causes re-init, which causes the white screen background.
+Try to avoid deleting it.

 Prio: test shop, see what needs to be done (mabe add GameItem class ?
 Check why shop is empty) Make the command to open scenes (Battle, mini-games) generic for re-use